Teaching and Learning

 The system is quite flexible, however in each faculty there may be papers you cannot take as part of a Semester Programme.
 You can discuss your options with us during the application process.

-From Fall 2019 we will be able to offer a limited selection of Mathematics papers that have academic prerequisites.
+From Spring 2020 we'll be able to offer a limited selection of Mathematics papers that have academic prerequisites.
 Maths is a group 2 subject so a higher University fee applies, but you would still apply in the usual way.
+We're only able to offer Maths on the Spring Semester Programme.

-We're currently reviewing our academic portfolio and hope to offer Physics and Engineering soon.
-If you're interested in either subject, get in touch with us - we'd love to hear from you.
+We're currently reviewing our academic portfolio and hope to be able to expand it further in the future.
+If you're interested in other subjects, get in touch with us - we'd love to hear from you.

 How many courses can I study?